wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-overview.md

 Tags: ceremony, devops, posters
 Slug: ceremony-overview
 Author: Willy-Peter Schaub
-Summary: Taking a step back and digesting this weeks storm of ceremony posts.
+Summary: Taking a step back and digesting this week's storm of ceremony posts.

 During this week we launched a tsunami of blog posts focused on our [Center of Enablement](/images/coming-soon.png) (CoE), [Dojo](/images/coming-soon.png), [Townhall](/images/coming-soon.png), [Working Group](/images/coming-soon.png), and [Community of Practice](/images/coming-soon.png) (CoP) ceremonies.
 Behind the scenes we also launched our first CoE to dogfood (evaluate our own stuff) guardrails, posters, and working agreements we created.